 Your sponsorship donation goes directly into supporting the costs of living and care services (such as medical, therapy and special education) for the community that your sponsored child lives in.
 This means that you are not only walking beside your sponsored child, but also impacting those they live alongside.

 4. Will my sponsored child have more than one sponsor?

-To cover the costs of living, medical care, therapy and special education for each child in our care, we will match each of them with up to 20 sponsors.
-Although you may not be the only sponsor, you may build a personal relationship with your sponsored child through writing letters or joining our Short Term Team, which may allow you to meet your child, depending on the situation of the project sites.
+To cover the costs of living, medical care, therapy and special education for each child in our care, your sponsor child will have multiple sponsors.
+Although you may not be the only sponsor, you may build a personal relationship with your sponsored child through writing letters to them.

 5. Is there a minimum sponsorship period?

 No, there isn’t a set term because the sponsorship period varies according to the needs of each child.
 However, under normal circumstances, a stable sponsorship of at least a year or above will be beneficial to both sponsors and sponsored children in reaping the fruits of sponsorship.

 Although ICC strives to provide lifelong care, it is possible that a sponsorship has to end for various reasons (e.g. a child being adopted).
 Should this happen, we will inform you and arrange another child in need to continue the sponsorship with your consent.

 If you need to discontinue your sponsorship, please contact our staff at your local ICC office.
 We will try our best to arrange another sponsor as soon as possible, but we sincerely hope you will consider resuming your sponsorship when possible as your support is very important.